"Beer is living proof that God loves us and

 A fundamental step in brewing, mashing is the mixing of the dry material (the malt and the adjunct) with water in proper relative quantities at a suitable temperature for the proper length of time.
 The resultant solution is called "wort" and the sum of the soluble matter in wort is called "extract."
 It is the wort extract that is then used to make the beer; the residue (spent grains) is usually sold as fodder.

+The word "yield" refers to the pounds of dry extract obtained from the raw materials used.
+What is understood by fermentation in a brewery?
 Fermentation is the process of splitting sugars into alcohol and carbon dioxide by the action of yeast.
 It is probably the most decisive phase in the entire brewing process for the attainment of brews of fine taste and aroma.

 It is a unicellular organism belonging to the group of Saccharomyces cerevisiae.
-This group is divide into two major classes; top-fermenting and bottom-fermenting.
+This group is divided into two major classes; top-fermenting and bottom-fermenting.
 Because of the importance of fermentation, the care breweries take in preserving the purity of their yeast is easily understandable.

 The young fermented beer is allowed to mature or age for a period of one to two months.